 Our primary investment objective is to generate current income through debt and equity investments.
 A secondary objective is to generate long-term capital appreciation through equity and equity related investments, including warrants, convertible securities and other rights to acquire equity securities.
 Our portfolio strategy is to invest primarily in illiquid debt and equity securities issued by LMM companies and Middle Market companies in private placements and negotiated transactions, which are traded in private over-the-counter markets for institutional investors.
 We will also invest in, and a significant portion of our assets are invested in, customized direct secured and unsecured loans to and equity securities of LMM companies, referred to as LMM securities.
-Typically, our investments in LMM companies will require us to co-invest with Main Street Capital Corporation, a New York Stock Exchange listed BDC ("Main Street"), and/or its affiliates.
+Typically, our investments in LMM companies require us to co-invest with Main Street Capital Corporation, a New York Stock Exchange listed BDC ("Main Street"), and/or its affiliates as a result of our sub-advisory relationship described below.
 We categorize some of our investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
 Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that we originate on a collaborative basis with other investment funds.
 Private Loan investments are typically similar in size, structure, terms and conditions to investments we hold in our LMM portfolio and Middle Market portfolio.
 Our portfolio also includes other portfolio ("Other Portfolio") investments which primarily consist of investments that are not consistent with the typical profiles for our LMM portfolio investments, Middle Market portfolio investments or Private Loan portfolio investments, including investments which may be managed by third parties.

 We previously registered for sale up to 150,000,000 shares of common stock pursuant to a registration statement on Form N-2 (File No. 333-178548) which was initially declared effective by the SEC on June 4, 2012 (the "Initial Offering").
 The Initial Offering terminated on December 1, 2015.
-We raised approximately \$601.2 million under the Initial Offering, including proceeds from the dividend reinvestment plan of approximately \$22.0 million.
-On January 5, 2016, the SEC declared a new registration statement on Form N-2 (File No. 333-204659), as amended, effective under which we registered for sale up to \$1,500,000,000 worth of shares of common stock (the "Offering").
-As of June 30, 2016, we had raised approximately \$54.8 million in the Offering, including proceeds from the distribution reinvestment plan of approximately \$11.9 million.
+We raised approximately \$601.2 million in the Initial Offering, including proceeds from the dividend reinvestment plan of approximately \$22.0 million.
+We also registered for sale up to \$1,500,000,000 worth of shares of common stock (the "Offering") persuant to a new registration statement on Form N-2 (File No. 333-204659), as amended, most recently declared effective on October 6, 2016.
+As of September 30, 2016, we had raised approximately \$81.7 million in the Offering, including proceeds from the distribution reinvestment plan of approximately \$18.3 million.